 U.S. television ratings for soccer’s European Championship are up by 63 percent from four years ago, with quarterfinals rising by 31 percent, according to ESPN.

 The June 21-24 quarterfinal games averaged 1.9 million viewers this year, compared to 1.1 million viewers for Euro 2008, the Walt Disney Co.
-(DIS) network said in a statement.
+(DIS:US) network said in a statement.

 The increased viewership follows ESPN’s coverage of the 2010 World Cup.
 Spain’s win against the Netherlands in the final two years ago drew 15.5 million viewers, the most-watched men’s soccer match in U.S. history.